FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/pro/pro_builder.md

 ## 2. Introduction to Use

-You can use 'python3 build _ chain.py-h 'View how to use' BcosBuilder / pro':
+Use 'python3 build _ chain.py -h' to see how 'BcosBuilder / pro':

 ```shell
 ----------- help for subcommand 'download_binary' -----------